the1lab/1lab/src/Homotopy/Space/Sinfty.lagda.md

 The cubical approach essentially acomplishes the same thing as the previous proof, without using any helper lemmas, by way of drawing a slightly clever cube.
-The case of the defenition for the higher constructor requires a square in which two of the sides are `merid N` and `merid x`.
+The case of the definition for the higher constructor requires a square in which two of the sides are `merid N` and `merid x`.
 We start with a square in which both of these sides are `merid N` (specifically `merid N (i ∧ j)`), and then construct a cube in which one of the faces morphs `merid N ` into `merid x`.
-This is something that we can easilly do since we have a path `N ≡ x` via the recursive call `pathsS∞ x`.
+This is something that we can easily do since we have a path `N ≡ x` via the recursive call `pathsS∞ x`.

 ```agda